-All parents probably need some form of caffeine.
-Get whatever you know she likes, and maybe some for her spouse!
-Mom may not have time to go out and get coffee, so bring a hot cup of coffee when you visit, or order a box of coffee pods, ortea bags from Amazon, or a pack of soda.
+All parents usually need some caffeine.
+Get whatever you know mom likes, and maybe some for her spouse!
+Mom may not have time to go out and get coffee, so bring a hot cup of coffee when you visit, or order a box of coffee pods, or tea bags from Amazon, or a pack of soda.
 Doctors recommend that women have less than 200 mg of caffeine per day while pregnant or breastfeeding.
-This is about the equivalent of 2 cups of coffee or 3-4 12 ounce cans of soda.
-Regardless, if you think mom may be staying away from caffeine, herbal tea (click the link to check out options on Amazon) may be a nice treat!
+This is about the equivalent of 2 cups of coffee or 3-4 twelve ounce cans of soda.
+Regardless, if you think mom may be staying away from caffeine, herbal tea (click the link to check out options on Amazon) is a nice treat!

 You have so many options in the food category, ranging from bringing over a home-made dish to sending groceries.
 Any kind of food is super thoughtful because new moms don’t have much time for grocery shopping, cooking, or even eating sometimes!
 I was fortunate to have family, friends and neighbors who brought over lasagna, soups, casseroles, and salads for us and made sure there were plenty of leftovers!

 You can never go wrong bringing snacks.
 In fact, mom will probably give you bonus points if she doesn’t need to heat them up and can eat them one handed, while holding the baby in the other hand!
-There are so many options- bake cookies, muffins, or brownies.
+There are so many choices- bake cookies, muffins, or brownies.
 Cut up fresh fruit or veggies and bring some dip or hummus.